Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Introduction

-To fill this gap, we propose two novel Bayesian measures of explained variance in CoDa models, BR-CoDa-$R^2$ and BM-CoDa-$R^2$, which extend the concept introduced by \cite{gelman2019} to the compositional domain using the ilr transformation.
-These measures respect the geometry of the simplex and offer a principled way to assess model fit in flexible regression settings.
-In this regard, we also show how CoDa regression can naturally be extended to nonlinear and spatial frameworks through Bayesian GAMs.
+To fill this gap, we propose two novel Bayesian measures of explained variance in CoDa models, BR-CoDa-$R^2$ and BM-CoDa-$R^2$, which extend the concept introduced by Gelman et al. \cite{gelman2019} to the compositional domain using the ilr transformation. {These measures respect the geometry of the simplex and offer a principled way to summarize explained variability in flexible regression settings.} In this regard, we also show how CoDa regression can naturally be extended to nonlinear and spatial frameworks through Bayesian GAMs.

 The paper is structured as follows.
 In \autoref{sec:SoilTextureBasqueCountry}, we provide an overview of the soil texture survey conducted in the Basque Country.
 In \autoref{sec:Simplicial}, we introduce the fundamental concepts of the simplex space underlying CoDa and its associated geometry.
 In \autoref{sec:GAMsCoDA}, we present the foundations of simplicial regression and generalized additive models (GAMs), and describe how these structures are defined within a Bayesian framework.
-In \autoref{sec:BayesianModelSelectionCoDA}, we introduce several Bayesian model selection and validation criteria, which lead to the presentation of our proposed Bayesian CoDa-$R^2$ measures in \autoref{sec:BayesianRsquared}. \autoref{sec:Simulation} presents a series of simulation studies that evaluate the performance of the proposed methodology and the goodness-of-fit measures introduced, followed by a real-data application in \autoref{sec:CoDAGAMSoil}.
+In \autoref{sec:BayesianModelSelectionCoDA}, we introduce several Bayesian model evaluation criteria, which lead to the presentation of our proposed Bayesian CoDa-$R^2$ measures in \autoref{sec:BayesianRsquared}. \autoref{sec:Simulation} presents a series of illustrative examples that evaluate the performance of the proposed methodology and the goodness-of-fit measures introduced, followed by a real-data application in \autoref{sec:CoDAGAMSoil}.
 Finally, \autoref{sec:Conclusions} summarizes the main findings and outlines potential avenues for future research.